 Your team has 15 minutes to solve 3 problems.
 You may organize your team effort any way you like.
 Nobody but team members may be in the classroom during the event.
 Write your team's answers on the answer sheet provided.
 All answers must be simplified.
 A proctor will get you started and will give you a 2-minute warning.
 Give only the answer sheet to the proctor at the end of the 15 minutes.
 Clean up all scratch paper.
 No calculators, notes, or books are allowed.

-Each team advisor proctors another team in the Team Theme, Triple Play, and Relay competitions.
+Each team advisor proctors another team in the Team Theme, Triple Play, and Pony Express competitions.
 Proctoring instructions for these events follow.
 Please remind students that they cannot use calculators, cell phones, notes or other materials in any contest.
 Students should bring their own pencils.
 Please bring a watch that marks seconds for your own use.
 The proctoring materials you need will be handed out at an advisors' meeting in the morning, where you can raise any questions or concerns you may have.

 The room number where you will proctor the theme is listed in the program and marked on the envelope you will receive at the advisors' meeting.
 Make sure no books, calculators, cell phones, or other materials are in the room.
 Do not open the Theme envelope until the students are ready to begin.
 An extra copy of the Theme is included for you to keep and look over as you wish.
 Distribute the questions and the tablet of paper on which the answers are to be written.
 Teams should identify each page to be graded with their school name.
 The Theme lasts 50 minutes.
 Remain near but outside the room throughout the event.
 Inform the team when they have 10 minutes remaining.
 At the end of the 50 minutes collect and put all (and only) the answer pages inside thesmall envelope.
 Put the small envelope and remaining paper inside the large envelope.
 Keep the large envelope and start the Triple Play in the same room.
 A Marathon volunteer will come by to pick up the Theme envelope.